 Transferability is necessary but not sufficient.

-If multiple agents can hold equivalent signalling objects, the signal collapses informationally.
-Two agents would be able to signal the same contribution even if only one had contributed.
+If multiple agents can hold equivalent objects, two agents would be able to signal the same contribution even if only one had contributed.

 This is why mere material concreteness is insufficient.
-A coin or a note may be physically tangible, but if it is duplicable, it does not uniquely identify a contribution by itself.
+A coin or a note may be transferable and recognizable, but if it belongs to a class with more than one member, it does not uniquely identify a contributor by its intrinsic properties.

-Therefore, the signal must be unique, either as a whole or as a verifiable part of a divisible, unique whole.
-The scarcity of a substance such as gold matters only insofar as it preserves this exclusivity.
+Therefore, the object must be unique: the only member of its class, either as a whole or as a verifiable part of a divisible, unique whole.
+The scarcity of a substance such as gold matters only insofar as it preserves this uniqueness.

 At this point, money can be defined minimally, without reference to social or cultural criteria:

-The origin of money is often explained by reference to cultural or conventional criteria, such as state authority or a commodity’s “sellability.”
-These are ultimately subjective accounts of value.
+The origin of money is often explained by reference to cultural or conventional criteria, such as state authority or a commodity’s “saleability.”
+These are accounts of how credit systems arise, not of what makes something money.

-Across history and across environments, humans have repeatedly converged on such signals.
-These have included:
+Across history and across environments, humans have repeatedly converged on such objects:

 - salt and grain in constrained economies